ebzzry/ebzzry.github.io/en/src/nix.md

 =======================================

 <div class="center">March 22, 2017</div>
-<div class="center">Updated: March 31, 2017</div>
+<div class="center">Updated: April 3, 2017</div>

 >“Don’t worry about what anybody else is going to do.
-The best way to predict the future is to invent it.”<br>
+The best way to predict the future is to
+>invent it.”<br>
 >―Alan Kay

 Ideas that change the way we do computing come rarely.
 A lot of the technology that we are using now are just re-hashes of old ones—layers upon layers of cosmetics enveloping old concepts.
 Entire product lines are based upon this lack of creativity and ingenuity.
 Old problems are not solved.
 Instead, these so-called innovative solutions merely pass around the problem while painting it with new shades, claiming that at least, they made it more colorful.
 This mentality harms progress in innumerable ways.
 This gives the false impression that solutions are actually being done.
 This creates a false sense of assurance of improvements.

 Several years ago [Eelco Dolstra](https://nixos.org/~eelco/) wrote the seminal [papers](https://nixos.org/docs/papers.html) that described radical ways to deploy